audinux/parse-spec/README.md

 ## Using python-rpm-spec

 Beware there are multiple other packages called `pyrpm`!

 You MUST not install `pyrpm`, but `python-rpm-spec`!
+(Very counterintuitive!)

 - `pip install python-rpm-spec`
 - `from pyrpm.spec import Spec ...` in the code

-Very counterintuitive!
+The `%description` is not supported in version `0.10`. https://github.com/bkircher/python-rpm-spec/issues/40